anselsol/solana-improvement-documents/proposals/0199-dynamic-inflation.md

 The inflation schedule will be implemented on a dynamic curve:

-- the minimum inflation on the curve would be ~1.5%~ 0%
+- the minimum inflation on the curve would be 0%
-- the maximum inflation on the curve would be ~8%~ <current Solana curve inflation rate>
+- the maximum inflation on the curve would be the current Solana curve inflation rate (4.8%)

 The inflation shall adjust upwards or downwards at the start of each epoch.

 Upon implementation, inflation would start at 4.8% (this is the current inflation) and:

-- inflation would decrease by 15% if the total Solana staked was more than 50%
+- inflation would decrease by .05 if the total Solana staked was more than 50%.
-- inflation would increase by 15% if the total Solana staked was less than 50%.
+- inflation would increase by .05 if the total Solana staked was less than 50%.

 The curve will be bound by :